Depart Miami on an overnight flight to Buenos Aires (Explorer) or Santiago (Orion). Settle into the

 famous balcony associated with Eva Peron.

-Or settle in to Hotel Santiago by Mandarin before our guided overview of this vibrant city
+Or settle in to the Mandarin Oriental before our guided overview of this vibrant city

 backed by the inspiring Andes.